 - Place the butter in the bowl of a stand mixer fitted with a paddle attachment and beat on medium speed until smooth, about 1 minute.

-- Reduce the speed to low, slowly add powdered sugar, and beat until fully incorporated and smooth, about 3 minutes.
+- Reduce the speed to low, slowly add confectioners, and beat until fully incorporated and smooth, about 3 minutes.
 Stop the mixer and scrape down the paddle and sides of the bowl with a rubber spatula.

 - Add vanilla and salt.
 Mixing completely.